Japanese submarines in the Pacific War

 A Japanese midget submarine grounded on Oahu Beach, Hawaii, 1941.

-Japanese submarines in the Pacific War consisted of 176 boats of the Imperial Japanese Navy.
+Japanese submarines in the Pacific War of World War II consisted of 176 boats of the Imperial Japanese Navy.
 During the war Japanese submarines sank two US aircraft carriers, a cruiser and numerous other warships.
 Later they became used to resupply isolated island garrisons.
 The Japanese began the war with an advanced submarine torpedo design, the Type 95.